jemmaboticario27-pixel/Rapid-Counterpoint-Mailchimp-Connector/README.md

 - Item Description
 - Quantity Purchased
 - Price

+In addition to ticket and item details, Mailchimp also receives customer-level sales summary values, including:

 ### Additional Customer Data
 - Total Number of Tickets for that customer